hackerb9/vt340test/flowcontrol.md

 | Receive Data        | 5       | ← 3      | Transmit Data    | Yellow |
 | Data Set Ready      | 6       | ← 7      | Request To Send  | Blue   |

-Even without hardware flow control, this wiring works for communication.
+Even though hardware flow control does not work, yet, this wiring works for communication.
 I'm using such a connector now with a standard "BC16E" cable to type this.
 If you purchase AD-9FT6-G1D from PacificCable.com, it comes with the pins disconnected so you can choose how you wish to wire it.

 ### DE-9 Pinout (Female)